 An applicant for reinstatement of a revoked or suspended license or certificate who makes a commitment to appear before the administrative law judge, and fails to appear at a hearing set with notice by the agency, shall not be authorized to appear before the administrative law judge before the expiration of six months.
-For good cause shown, the executive director may authorize an exception to this rule.
+For good cause shown, the [Executive Director] Agency Chief may authorize an exception to this rule.